ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 To keep things simple, you can make it accept http, https and ftp schemes only!

-**Test your program by providing it mutations generated in task 1.
-Did the program run smoothly or did you encounter any errors?
+**Test your program by providing it mutations generated in Task A. Did the program run smoothly or did you encounter any errors?
 Paste screenshots and provide explanation below**

 ---